microsoft/PowerToys/doc/specs/QuickLauncher.md

 ## 1.1.
 Elevator Pitch / Narrative

 Jane is a Windows power user who uses Run prompt to launch her applications.
 She types in the executable name of an application using Run prompt for most cases.
 However, there are times when she doesn’t know the executable name.
-She needs to launch the application using Search but Search is slower compared to Run prompt and she often doesn’t get the result that she wants.
+She needs to launch the application using Search but Run is faster than Search and Search doesn't always provide relevant results to her.
 Switching between Run and Search also slows down her workflow.

 She learns about PowerToys and installed PowerToys on her machine.
 Once Jane downloads it, PowerLauncher is included in PowerToys.
 She can now